spiceai/docs/spiceaidocs/content/en/_index.md

 ### Community-Driven Data Components

-Spice.ai also includes a library of community-driven [data components](https://github.com/spiceai/data-components-contrib) for streaming and processing time series data, enabling developers to quickly and easily combine data with learning to create intelligent models.
+Spice also includes a library of community-driven [data components](https://github.com/spiceai/data-components-contrib) for streaming and processing time series data, enabling developers to quickly and easily combine data with learning to create intelligent models.

 ### Spicepod registry

 Modern developers build with the community by leveraging registries such as npm, NuGet, and pip.
-The Spice.ai platform includes [spicerack.org](https://spicerack.org), the registry for ML building blocks.
+The Spice platform includes [spicerack.org](https://spicerack.org), the registry for ML building blocks.

 As the community shares their ML building blocks (aka Spicepods, or pods for short), developers can quickly add them to their Spice.ai applications enabling them to stream data and build learning into their applications quickly and easily.
 Initially, Spicepods contain simple definitions of how the app should learn, and eventually will enable the sharing and use of fully-trained models.